cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 representing the [basic approach](#basics), described above.

 Parameters:
-- frame count (%) - the percent of the task frames to be used for validation
+- frame count - the number or percent of the task frames to be used for validation.
+Can be specified as an absolute number in the `Frame count` field or a percent in the `Quantity` field.
+If there are both fields on the page, they are linked, which means changing one of them will adjust the other one automatically.
+- random seed - a number to be used to initialize the random number generator.
+Can be useful if you want to create a reproducible sequence of frames.

 ##### Random per job